nguyentrunghieu98/Cursor-ubuntu/README.md

 ## Troubleshooting
 If you encounter any issues:
 1. Ensure you have `sudo` privileges and an active internet connection.
-2. Verify that the AppImage download URL you provided is correct and accessible.
+2. Verify that the AppImage download Path you provided is correct and accessible.
 3. Confirm the icon filename exists in the `images` directory of the `hieutt192/Cursor-ubuntu` GitHub repository.
 4. If Cursor fails to start after installation, ensure `libfuse2` was installed correctly.
 The script attempts this, but you can manually check/install with `sudo apt update && sudo apt install libfuse2`.
 5. Check script permissions (`chmod +x your_script_name.sh`).